pglen/hsencfs/README.md

         ~
 }

 Then the file '/var/log/hsencfs.log' contains details of the hsencfs workings.
-Use the -l option to control how much detail would you like to see;
+Use the -l option to control how much detail would you like to see; 0=none 3=some 9=all

+## Backup and recovery

 To copy every file including hidden ones (starting with a dot) use: